Cray-HPE/uas-mgr/doc/uas_overview.md

 These should be left unchanged.
 The rest of the configuration can be customized as needed.

 The following is an example that follows on from the previous section and configures SSH to provide a pre-login banner.
-Both a new `banner` file and a new `sshd_config` are placed in a kubernetes configmap and mounted over `/etc/switchboard`:
+Both a new `banner` file and a new `sshd_config` are placed in a Kubernetes configmap and mounted over `/etc/switchboard`:

 ```
 # Notice special here document form to prevent variable substitution in the file